How is PVC Resin Made

 PVC resin alone is brittle and unstable.
 It needs help before becoming useful products.

-- Processing shapes the compound into products.
+2. Processing shapes the compound into products.
+The PVC process from resin to finished product involves three steps: compounding, processing (extrusion / injection / calendering), and quality testing.
 Extrusion pushes material through dies to create pipes, profiles, and sheets.
 Injection molding fills molds to make fittings and connectors.
 Calendering produces thin films and flooring.

 The compounding stage shows PVC’s versatility.
 The same base resin can become rigid drain pipe or soft medical tubing, depending on the additives chosen.